stephencweiss/stephencharlesweiss.com/content/blog/2019-05-26/local-git-stale-branch-cleanup.md

 That’s what we removed with `git fetch --prune`.
 But, that still leaves all of the local branches that have been merged and no longer have an upstream reference - not even a stale one.
 Let’s tackle those next.

-# Delete Local Branches That Have Been Merged Upstream
+# Step Three: Delete Orphaned Local Branches

 There are two potential hurdles to deleting branches then: